-Natalie Martinez is a multimedia journalist for FOX 7 Austin.
+Natalie Martinez is a reporter for FOX 7 Austin.

 Natalie’s interest in journalism stems from government advocacy.
 She was in high school when Arizona passed SB 1070 and her government teacher encouraged her class to write to their local government officials.
 She could see the toll the anti-illegal immigration act took on her family and her community.
 It was then she realized the power of speech and the need to be educated and active in local government.